Consul MCP server

 Stats

 Consul MCP Server provides access to Consul's functionality through a standardized Model Context Protocol (MCP) interface.
-This server acts as a bridge between Claude or other AI systems and Consul, allowing you to manage services, health checks, key-value stores, and more through a unified protocol.
+This server allows you to interact with Consul services, health checks, key-value store, and other Consul features through a unified API.

 Features